 2) Communicate Clearly and Often

 Communication between patient and professional isn’t just necessary — it can save lives and prevent malpractice claims.
-A 2016 study found that communication failure was directly responsible for 1,744 patient deaths over the course of five years and was the root cause of some 30 percent of malpractices claims.
+A 2016 study found that communication failure was directly responsible for 1,744 patient deaths over the course of five years and was the root cause of some 30 percent of malpractice claims.

 Physicians should take the time to communicate with their patients and to listen intently.
 Modern technology including telemedicine and SMS among others have made communicating with patients easier than ever.
 Leverage technology when in-person touches aren’t available.